 4. Modern File Explorer

 The File Explorer on Windows has been a major point of contention among Windows users.
-Diehard fans have disapproved of any change to the File Explorer, stating why change something if it works perfectly well.
+Diehard fans have disapproved of any change to the File Explorer, stating why to change something if it works perfectly well.
 That said, it indeed needed a modern makeover, and I am happy to report that the new File Explorer is functional and has all the features you need.
 You now have colorful new icons, a new Context menu, and a Command bar up top, which replaces the existing Ribbon menu bar.

 In fact, for those who are wondering, Microsoft has kept the Folder Options as well.
 And you can get the old Context menu too (just tap on “Show more options”).
 What Windows fans have feared has indeed come true with Windows 11, but Microsoft has managed to pull it off with all the features intact.